Average Weather in December at Deadhorse Airport Alaska, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed at Deadhorse Airport is essentially constant during December, remaining within 0.2 miles per hour of 6.3 miles per hour over the course of the month.
+The average hourly wind speed at Deadhorse Airport is gradually increasing during December, increasing from 11.4 miles per hour to 12.1 miles per hour over the course of the month.